Pinnacles (J. J. Johnson album)

-Pinnacles is an album by jazz trombonist and arranger J. J. Johnson recorded in 1979 for the Milestone label.
+Pinnacles is an album by jazz trombonist and arranger J. J. Johnson, recorded in 1979 for the Milestone label.

 Reception

-The Allmusic review by Scott Yanow observed "Although not quite an essential set, J.J.
+The AllMusic review by Scott Yanow observed: "Although not quite an essential set, J.J.
 Johnson is in excellent form on this date".
-All About Jazz said "This is deep ‘Seventies funk, with block horns and lots of percussion.
+All About Jazz wrote: "This is deep ‘Seventies funk, with block horns and lots of percussion.
 It’s also pretty generic – these guys are more at home playing jazz, and that’s what they should be playing".

 Track listing

 All compositions by J. J. Johnson except where noted.